Sanish1246/driving-school-booking-system/README.md

 ---

-The above command ensure consistency with our `database` and `.csv` files since the lessonIDs have already been defined into the `.csv` file
+The above commands ensure consistency with our `database` and `.csv` files since the lessonIDs have already been defined into the `.csv` file

 ## Users and Their Roles